EGA-archive/beacon-verifier-v2/README.md

 OIDC_RP_CLIENT_SECRET='your_client_secret'
 ```

-The variable you have to modify at the moment is SECRET_KEY, as OIDC is still not implemented.
-To generate a Django SECRET_KEY and copy it to .env file, you can install python django package with pip install Django and generate yours with a script like this:
+We *STRONGLY RECOMMEND* to modify the variable SECRET_KEY.
+To generate a safe Django SECRET_KEY and copy it to .env file, you can install python django package with pip install Django and generate yours with a script like this:
 ```bash
 from django.core.management.utils import get_random_secret_key
 get_random_secret_key()